 New Guilds

-The process of forming a new Livery Company is overseen by the Court of Aldermen (the Court).
-Initially the potential new company seeks to form a Guild.
-Having successfully achieved this status they can then apply, after four years, to become a Company without Livery.
+The process of forming a new Livery Company is overseen by the Court of Aldermen (“the Court”).
+The first step for any aspiring organisation is to establish itself as a Guild.
+Once Guild status has been achieved, the organisation may, after a minimum of four years —apply to become, Company without Livery.
 After a further four years they may apply for permission to become a Livery Company.
-The new Guild needs to be nominated by a sponsoring Alderman who will be prepared to support the new Guild and champion it on their behalf.
-Care must be taken to ensure that the new Guild’s remit does not overlap or clash with an existing Company.
-It is important to seek the support of as many existing companies as possible, particularly those that may be close to the profession of the new Guild.
+A new Guild must be nominated by a sponsoring Alderman willing to support the organisation and champion its case before the Court.
+Care must be taken to ensure that the Guild’s proposed remit does not duplicate or conflict with that of any existing Livery Company.
+Gaining the goodwill and endorsement of as many existing Companies as possible, especially those aligned with the Guild’s professional field is considered essential.

 Skip to content